MrFullStackDev/MrFullStackDev/README.md

 ### Hi there I'm [Rahul](https://twitter.com/MrFullStackDev) 👋

-I am a Frontend Developer & a UI Designer from India.
+I am a Web Developer & a UI Designer from India.

 - 🔭 I’m currently working on a MERN Project.
 - 👯 I'm happy to help you with questions regarding Front-end Development.